hannahbrand/hannahbrand.github.io/readme.md

 Hi!
 I'm a current graduate student at TU Darmstadt, studying cybersecurity.
 I have a strong interest in open-source and security for civic infrastructure.
 My background is primarily in cloud vulnerability research at Microsoft, where I worked for 5 years prior to starting grad school.
-(Actually, 5 years 7 months and 7 days, but you don't need to know that).

 Currently, I'm working on: